firebolt-db/godocs/docs/sql_reference/functions-reference/Lambda/filter.md

 **Returns**: `['kennethpark', 'rileyjon']`

-In this example below, there are three arrays, and Lambda function which have condition on two of them.
+In this example below, there are three arrays, and Lambda function which meet the condition on two of them.

 ```sql
 SELECT